IgorKrupenja/buerokratt-mcp/README.md

 Planned:

-- [ ] Add more module support
+- [ ] Add more module support.
-- [ ] Add OAuth2 support for authentication
+- [ ] Add OAuth2 support for authentication.
-- [ ] Cache rules in memory if needed
+- [ ] Cache rules in memory if needed.
+Check with `measure-load-time` script.

 ## Usage